This guide walks through two transfer scenarios:

 1. Go to Dashboard view.
 Click on the + button bottom right and select Transfers

-2. Select All surplus in the 'Transfer From' box and the saving account you would like the money saved to in the 'Transfer To' box.
+2. Select All surplus in the 'Transfer From' box and the saving or investment account you would like the money saved to in the 'Transfer To' box.

 Complete the transfer details: